Skip to content

 const midPosition = direction.scale(globeRadius + height * 0.0002); //Arbitrary scaling from kilometers to Babylon scene units

-//Create a Bezier curve between these three positions for this flight path
+//Create a Bezier curve between these three positions for this flight path, returns a list of Vector3 with the specified number of vertices

 }

-//Create D3 scale to determine the width of the trajectories
+//Create D3 scale to determine the width of each flight path based on the number of flights

 let scaleWidth = d3.scaleLinear().domain([0, Math.max(...filteredFlights.map(d => d.count))]).range([0.001, 0.01]);